suny-downstate-medical-center/netpyne/doc/source/reference.rst

 * **zRange** or **znormRange** - Range of neuron positions in z-axis (horizontal depth), specified 2-elemnt list [min, max].
 	``zRange`` for absolute value in um (e.g. [100,200]), or ``znormRange`` for normalized value between 0 and 1 as fraction of ``sizeZ`` (e.g. [0.1,0.2]).

+The ``addPopParams(label, params)`` method of the class ``netParams`` can be used to add an item to ``popParams``.
+This has the advantage of checking the syntax of the parameters added.

 Examples of standard population::

-	netParams['popParams'].append({'popLabel': 'Sensory',  'cellType': 'PYR', 'cellModel': 'HH', 'ynormRange':[0.2, 0.5], 'density': 50000})
+	netParams.addPopParams('Sensory', {'cellType': 'PYR', 'cellModel': 'HH', 'ynormRange':[0.2, 0.5], 'density': 50000})

 It is also possible to create a special type of population consisting of NetStims (NEURON's artificial spike generator), which can be used to provide background inputs or artificial stimulation to cells.
-The actual NetStim objects will only be created if the population is connected to some cells, in which case, one NetStim will be created per postsynaptic cell. is The NetStim population contains the following fields:
+The actual NetStim objects will only be created if the population is connected to some cells, in which case, one NetStim will be created per postsynaptic cell.
+The NetStim population contains the following fields:

 * **popLabel** - An arbitrary label for this population assigned to all cells; can be used to as condition to apply specific connectivtiy rules. (e.g. 'background')